skayhan13/Pandemic-Watching/README_Project1.md

 == Data Alterations =======================
+OMDB API
-OMDB API - rows were removed where votes and rating were null/empty.
+    Removed rows where votes and rating were null/empty.
+    Removed duplicate genres where genre name had an extra space (e.g. "Action" and " Action") Dataframe(s):
+    Removed outliers on votes
+    Deleted genres where there were no votes.